-Let’s see them in details.
+Let’s see them in detail.

 I think the solution is the combination of weight and bodyweight exercises.
 I do that, and it works well.

-For example, I make the most beneficial bodyweight moves such as pull ups, push ups, chin ups, squats, etc. but I use dumbbells for curls and shoulder exercises.
+For example, I make the most beneficial bodyweight moves such as pull-ups, push-ups, chin-ups, squats, etc., but I use dumbbells for curls and shoulder exercises.

-Furthermore, it is enough to have strength training sessions just twice a week, and the workouts should not be done in a row.
+Furthermore, it is enough to have strength training sessions twice a week, and the workouts should not be done in a row.
 Your muscles need time to rest and recover.